vispy/vispy/README.md

 Usage
 -----------------------

-Check the pygly/examples directory for for some example code.
+Check the 'examples' directory for for some example code.

 License